Leland Irving: Playing career

 Irving was drafted in the first round, 26th overall, in the 2006 NHL Entry Draft by the Calgary Flames.
 He played five seasons of major junior hockey in the Western Hockey League (WHL) with the Everett Silvertips.
 The 2007–08 WHL season was his fifth and final season with the Silvertips; he played 56 games and sported a 2.45 goals against average.
-He finished his WHL career tied with Bryan Bridges for the league's all-time record for career shutouts with 21 (he was later surpassed the following season by Tyson Sexsmith of the Vancouver Giants).
+He finished his WHL career tied with Bryan Bridges for the league's record for career shutouts with 21 (he was later surpassed the following season by Tyson Sexsmith of the Vancouver Giants).

-On January 18, 2007 Irving was signed by the Flames to an entry-level contract.
-On April 22, 2007 he was assigned to the Omaha Ak-Sar-Ben Knights of the American Hockey League (AHL).
-He practised with the club, and dressed in two of the final playoff games behind starter Curtis McElhinney.
+On January 18, 2007, Irving was signed by the Flames to an entry-level contract.
+On April 22, 2007, he was assigned to the Omaha Ak-Sar-Ben Knights of the American Hockey League (AHL).
+He practised with the club and dressed in two of the final playoff games behind starter Curtis McElhinney.
 For the 2008–09 season, Irving was assigned to the Quad City Flames, Calgary's AHL affiliate.

-An injury to Flames' backup goaltender Henrik Karlsson led to Irving's recall on December 5, 2011.
-At the time he was assigned to Calgary, he was the AHL leader in wins (15), shutouts (3) and minutes played (1254).
+An injury to the Flames' backup goaltender Henrik Karlsson led to Irving's recall on December 5, 2011.
+At the time he was assigned to Calgary, he was the AHL leader in wins (15), shutouts (3), and minutes played (1254).
 He made his NHL debut on December 16, a 3–2 shootout loss to the Florida Panthers.
-Irving made 39 saves in the game, and was named third star.
+Irving made 39 saves in the game and was named third star.
 He earned his first win in his second start, a 3–1 victory over the Vancouver Canucks, on December 23.

 A restricted free agent following the season, Irving publicly considered signing in Europe if he couldn't get a one-way contract from the Flames, but chose to return to Calgary on a one-year, two-way deal worth $687,500 for an NHL season.
 Irving returned to Abbotsford for the start of the 2012–13 AHL season due to the NHL labour dispute.
 However, a slow start coupled with the outstanding play of Barry Brust and Danny Taylor relegated him to the team's third-string goaltender.